 Nutrition

 Eat a healthy diet if you want to cherish your life.
 Try to add all nutritious food products to your diet daily.
-However, if you do have not sufficient knowledge, you can also take the assistance of nutrition experts regarding the absolute quantity of nutrients.
+However, if you do not have sufficient knowledge, you can also take the assistance of nutrition experts regarding the absolute quantity of nutrients.
 Always remember that there is a strong link between diet and cognitive abilities.
 Eat fresh fruits and vegetables.
 Moreover, also add the omega 3 fatty acids to your food plan.
 Similarly, restrict the intake of alcohol and beverages.

 Concluding remarks